Pylons/akhet/docs/usage.rst

 in Ubuntu Linux 10.10: python-setuptools, python-virtualenv, and virtualenvwrapper.

-You'll probably want Virtualenv's ``--no-site-packages`` option to avoid undesired interactions with with other Python packages installed globally (outside the virtualenv).
-In particular, "zope" is a namespace package that can't be split between the global site-packages and the virtualenv.
-Ubuntu installs some Zope packages and that can lead to ImportError unless you use ``--no-site-packages``.
-If you do need particular global packages (such as those with C dependencies that can be hard to install yourself), make symbolic links from the virtualenv's site-packages to the packages in the global site-packages.

 .. code-block:: sh

     $ virtualenv --no-site-packages ~/directory/myvenv
     $ source ~/directory/myvenv/bin/activate
     (myvenv)$ pip install Akhet
     ...

+You'll probably need Virtualenv's ``--no-site-packages`` option as above to avoid undesired interactions with with other Python packages installed globally (outside the virtualenv).
+I had particular trouble due to some Zope packages Ubuntu installs by default.
+If you need certain global packages (e.g., those with C dependencies that can be hard to install yourself), make symbolic links to them in the virtualenv's site-packages.

 Creating an application
 =======================